dyanarose/dyanarose.github.io/source/_posts/2017-08-04-so-you-need-to-edit-a-parquet-file.markdown

 ---
 layout: post
-title: "so you need to edit data in a parquet file"
+title: "so you need to edit a parquet file"
 date: 2017-08-04 11:40:32 +0100
 comments: true
 categories: